University of the Philippines Los Baños (UPLB)

 - Visit University Health Services for your international travel orientation.

-- Beginning of classes at UPLB (first week of June).
+- Beginning of classes at UPLB (second week of August).